renovatebot/renovate/docs/usage/faq.md

 ### Apply a rule, but only for packages starting with `abc`

-Do the same as above, but instead of using `matchPackageNames`, use `matchPackagePatterns` and a regex. e.g.
+Do the same as above, but instead of using `matchPackageNames`, use `matchPackagePatterns` and a regex:

 ```json
 "packageRules": [